MicrosoftDocs/fabric-docs/docs/cicd/git-integration/manage-branches.md

    Fabric creates the new workspace and branch.
 You're automatically taken to the new workspace.

    The workspace syncs with your feature branch, and becomes an isolated environment to work in, as illustrated.
 You can now work in this new isolated environment.
 This might take a few minutes.
+See troubleshooting tips for more information on [branching out](../troubleshoot-cicd.md#branching-out-i-dont-see-the-branch-i-want-to-connect-to).

    :::image type="content" source="./media/manage-branches/branches-update-commit.png" alt-text="Diagram showing the workflow of commits.":::